nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

      * "Mastodon" is a registered trademark of Mastodon gGmbH.
      * "Reddit" is a registered trademark of Reddit, Inc.
      * "Tumblr" is a registered trademark of Tumblr, Inc.
-     * "Twitter" is a registered trademark of Twitter, Inc.
+     * "Twitter" is a registered trademark of X Corp.